SimonPoparda/Olympic_Analysis_Azure/README.md

 In order to pull this data I used Git Bash:
 1. I initialized new repository

 ![](images/finalgit1.png)

 2. I cloned repository from GitHub using Git Bash

 ![](images/finalgit2.png)

 3. Added and commited changes

 ![](images/finalgit3.png)
 ![](images/finalgit4.png)

-So in the end I was provided with 5 .csv files (Athletes, Coaches, EntriesGender, Medals, Teams)
+After this proccess I ended up with 5 .csv files (Athletes, Coaches, EntriesGender, Medals, Teams)

-Example: First rows of 'Athletes' table
+Demo: First rows of 'Athletes' table

 ![](images/athletes_table.png)

-4. After that I put this data on my private GitHub
+4. Then I put this data on my private GitHub in order to later access it on Azure Portal

 ![](images/finalgit5.png)